Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Proposed Method

 where the second equality follows from the identity $a\equiv(a+b)\sigma(\log(a/b))$.
 By setting the derivative to zero, we get $\mathbf{u}_i^\top\mathbf{v}_j = \log(S^{+}_{ij}/S^{-}_{ij})$.
 Therefore, problem \eqref{E:obj} implicitly factorizes the matrix whose $(i,j)$th entry is $\log(S^{+}_{ij}/S^{-}_{ij})$.
 Finally, for sufficiently large $d$, each inner product $\mathbf{u}_i^\top\mathbf{v}_j$ can be set independently and $\mathbf{S}$ can be reconstructed perfectly. \end{proof}

 By setting $S^{+}_{ij} = e^{[\mathbf{S}_{\eta,b,\gamma}^{\mathrm{FE}}]_{ij}}$ and $S^{-}_{ij} = 1$ in Proposition~\ref{P:main_result}, it follows that~\eqref{e:fe_embed} is implicitly factorizing $\mathbf{S}_{\eta,b,\gamma}^{\mathrm{FE}}$.
 However, note that other choices of $S^{+}_{ij}$ and $S^{-}_{ij}$ can lead to the same implicit factorization, and different choices might result in different embedding qualities.
 From an empirical standpoint, two modifications can be observed when comparing~\eqref{e:fe_embed} with the generic decomposition in~\eqref{E:obj}.
 First, in~\eqref{e:fe_embed} we exclude the diagonal entries ($i=j$) in the sum, since we are interested in encoding the similarities between (distinct) nodes.
 Second, we set $\mathbf{V}=\mathbf{U}$ since we are factorizing a symmetric similarity matrix associated with an undirected graph.
+We refer to~\eqref{E:obj} as GMF for generalized matrix factorization and~\eqref{e:fe_embed} as GMF-FE.

-From a more general perspective, the proposed matrix factorization method in~\eqref{E:obj} can be used to implicitly factorize arbitrary similarity matrices.
-In this way, if the FE similarity is not the right choice for a specific application, the practitioner can still use the proposed generalized matrix factorization for their similarity measure of preference, where the proposed method has the following advantages.
+From a more general perspective, the proposed GMF can be used to implicitly factorize arbitrary similarity matrices.
+In this way, if the FE similarity is not the right choice for a specific application, the practitioner can still use GMF for their similarity measure of preference.
+GMF has the following advantages.
 First, it generalizes existing methods under the framework of skip-gram plus NS to arbitrary similarity matrices.
-Specially, compared with VERSE, which requires each row of the similarity matrix to be a valid probability distribution, the proposed method does not have such limitations and even works for matrices with unbounded negative entries such as the implicit similarity of DeepWalk [cf.~\eqref{E:dw}].
-Second, the objective function in~\eqref{E:obj} can be easily implemented in automatic differentiation toolkits such as TensorFlow~\cite{tf} and PyTorch~\cite{pytorch}, facilitating the use of state-of-the-art optimization algorithms and GPU resources for efficient computation.
+Especially, compared with VERSE, which requires each row of the similarity matrix to be a valid probability distribution, GMF does not have such limitations and even works for matrices with unbounded negative entries such as the implicit similarity of DeepWalk [cf.~\eqref{E:dw}].
+Second, it can be easily implemented in automatic differentiation toolkits such as TensorFlow~\cite{tf} and PyTorch~\cite{pytorch}, facilitating the use of state-of-the-art optimization algorithms and GPU resources for efficient computation.